security-force-monitor/sfm-research-handbook-old/organizations.md

 ### Source: Date of first citation for parent organization \(MM/DD/YYYY\)

 Only put the citation for the earliest date here.
-If there is only one citation, and it establishes the end date for a relationship, leave this field blank and enter that date and citation in the Date of last citation for parent organization and Source: Date of last citation for parent organization fields
+If there is only one citation, and it establishes the end date for a relationship, leave this field blank and enter that date and citation in the Date of last citation for parent organization and Source: Date of last citation for parent organization fields.

 ### Confidence: Date of first citation for parent organization